What is Transcendental Meditation?

-Transcendental Meditation is a silent mantra meditation taught in a fixed protocol.
-The practitioner sits comfortably with eyes closed for twenty minutes, twice a day — typically morning and late afternoon — and silently repeats a bīja mantra assigned by a certified teacher at initiation.
-The instruction is explicitly non-effortful: when thoughts arise, the practitioner does not force concentration but returns gently to the mantra; eventually the mantra itself is held to dissolve, leaving what Maharishi Mahesh Yogi called transcendental consciousness — a state of restful alertness with measurable physiological signatures (reduced respiration rate, lowered cortisol, increased frontal alpha-coherence) distinct from both ordinary waking and ordinary sleep.
-The technical content is recognisably [mantra-japa](lexicon:japa) — silent repetition of a bīja allowed to subside into the prior awareness that contains it — and the structural ancestry is the jāpā practice of the Advaita Vedānta renunciate tradition the Maharishi was trained in.
+Transcendental Meditation (TM) is a silent mantra meditation taught by certified instructors of the Maharishi organisation.
+The practitioner sits with eyes closed for twenty minutes twice a day, silently repeating a Sanskrit-derived bīja mantra assigned at initiation.
+The instruction is non-effortful.
+When thoughts arise, the practitioner returns gently to the mantra, which is said eventually to dissolve, leaving what Maharishi Mahesh Yogi called transcendental consciousness: a state of restful alertness with measurable physiological signatures including reduced respiration rate, lowered cortisol, and increased frontal alpha-coherence, distinct from both ordinary waking and ordinary sleep.
+The technical content is recognisably [mantra-japa](lexicon:japa): silent repetition of a bīja allowed to subside into the prior awareness that contains it.
+Its structural ancestry is the jāpā practice of the Advaita Vedānta renunciate tradition the Maharishi was trained in.

 Origin and the Maharishi